 Epicureanism is a philosophy based on the teachings of the ancient Greek thinker Epicurus, and a strong philosophical rival to Stoicism, another prominent ancient Greek philosophy.

-Often caricatured as a rather hedonistic, pleasure-obsessed philosophy, Epicureanism (as we outline in our brief Epicureanism definition and explainer) is actually more about living life free from anxiety and bodily pain, and places a strong emphasis on friendship and community in the search for a meaningful, happy human life.
+Often caricatured as a rather hedonistic, pleasure-obsessed philosophy, Epicureanism (as we outline in our brief Epicureanism definition and explainer) is actually more about living life free from anxiety and bodily pain, and places a strong emphasis on untroubling the mind and cultivating friendship and community in the search for a meaningful, happy human life.

 And, as well as a popular ethics, Epicureanism also offers a rich epistemology and metaphysics.
 Epicurus rejected the existence of an immaterial soul, or of anything non-physical, and said that the gods have no influence on our lives.
 This led to a rather unsentimental attitude towards mortality — Epicurus believed fearing death was highly irrational — which we discuss further in our explainer on why Epicurus said death is ‘nothing to us’.